Phileosopher/commonplace/body-firstaid-minor.md

 Mix two lemons, half a cucumber, and ten to twelve mint leaves in three quarts of water, brew it overnight, then drink it throughout the day

+Set a cotton ball soaked in alcohol in the navel

 ## Cramps

 Drink children's pediatric electrolyte solution